vyskoczilova/woocommerce-payforpayment/README.txt

 Contributors: vyskoczilova, podpirate
 Donate link: https://paypal.me/KarolinaVyskocilova/
-Tags: ecommerce, woocommerce, payment gateway, fee Requires at least: 3.5
+Tags: ecommerce, woocommerce, payment gateway, fee Requires at least: 4.6
-Tested up to: 4.6.7
+Tested up to: 4.8.2
 Stable tag: 2.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 WC requires at least: 2.6
-WC tested up to: 3.0.5+
+WC tested up to: 3.1.2+

 Setup individual charges for each payment method in WooCommerce.

 == Description ==

 Add individual charges for each payment method as a flat rate and/or as a percentage of the cart total.
 The plugin first calculates the percentage rate and then adds the fixed rate on top.

-You can use placeholders in the payment item title:
+You can use **placeholders** in the payment item title:

-- [FIXED_AMOUNT]: Will print money-formatted fixed amount you entered.
+- *[FIXED_AMOUNT]*: Will print money-formatted fixed amount you entered.
-- [PERCENT_AMOUNT]: will print out percental amount you entered
+- *[PERCENT_AMOUNT]*: will print out percental amount you entered
-- [CART_TOTAL]: will print out money-formatted cart totals.
+- *[CART_TOTAL]*: will print out money-formatted cart totals.
 - Example: `Payment Fee ([FIXED_AMOUNT] + [PERCENT_AMOUNT]% of [CART_TOTAL])`

-Requires at least WooCommerce 2.6, compatible with WooCommerce 3.0+
+Requires at least WooCommerce 2.6, compatible with WooCommerce 3.1+ (recommended)

 = Features =
-- Fixed charge and/or a percentage of cart total
+- **Fixed charge and/or a percentage** of cart total
-- Possibility to disable for free/zero shipping
+- Possibility to **disable for free/zero shipping**
-- Compatibility with WPML (use String translation module for fee name/charges localization)
+- Compatibility with **WPML** (see [FAQ](https://wordpress.org/plugins/woocommerce-pay-for-payment#faq))
 - Translations in German, Spanish ([muchas graçias!](https://github.com/GosserBox)), Turkish ([çok](https://www.transifex.com/accounts/profile/TRFlavourart/) [teşekkürler!](https://github.com/TRRF)), Czech ([díky](https://kybernaut.cz)) and Italian  localization ([grazie](https://github.com/mrjive))
-- Plugin API.
+- **Plugin API**.
 See [GitHub](https://github.com/vyskoczilova/woocommerce-payforpayment) for details.

 = Limitations =
 - Better not use it with paypal.
 (Legal issue, see FAQ as well.)